Back

 When you look closely, you find that a thought is none of those things.

-It is not stable - it’s gone before you even finish noticing it.
+It is not stable - it’s often gone before you even finish noticing it.

 So what is it?

-Experientially, thought is phenomena - momentary flickers - images and sounds appearing in awareness.
-They are temporary appearances in awareness - mental movements made of words, images, sensations, or memories arising spontaneously in your experience.
+If we look in direct experience thought is just momentary flickers - images and sounds appearing in awareness.
+And they are temporary appearances in awareness – movements in the mind made of words, concepts, images, sensations, or memories arising spontaneously in your experience.
+Try to think the same thought, and only the same thought for 2 minutes and you will find you can’t.
 They're subtle forms of energy, like waves that rise and fall within consciousness.

 The scientist's answer, grounded in biology and neuroscience says thoughts are the result of electrochemical signals and neural patterns within the brain, generated by billions of neurons communicating through electrical impulses and chemical neurotransmitters.

-The scientist explains the biological machinery behind the scenes, but it is your direct experience of thoughts is what matters most in everyday life.
-Knowing how the brain produces thoughts doesn't necessarily help us find peace or clarity, whereas seeing through their transient nature can change everything.
+The scientist tries to explain the biological machinery behind the scenes, but it is your direct experience of thoughts that matter in everyday life.
+Knowing how the brain produces thoughts will not help us find peace or clarity, whereas seeing through their transient nature can change everything.

 Thoughts are always moving.
 Whispering.
 Shouting.
 Suggesting.